evevision/evevision/README.md

 # Installation and Usage

 There is no complex setup process.
 Simply download the latest EXE from the [releases page](https://github.com/evevision/evevision/releases), run it once and forget about it.
+If you would like to build it yourself instead, it is quite simple to do so.

 ![ev-ss-4](https://user-images.githubusercontent.com/62183293/79017654-ded6da00-7b3f-11ea-96b5-217b1e9e1274.png)